We are

 Visit Website

-FCC Communities Foundation (formerly known as WREN) awards grants to community projects from funds donated by FCC Environment through the Landfill Communities Fund and Scottish Landfill Communities Fund.
+FCC Communities Foundation (formerly known as WREN) awards grants to community and biodiversity projects from funds donated by FCC Environment through the Landfill Communities Fund and Scottish Landfill Communities Fund.

 Visit Website